lanl/dfnWorks/Documentation/sphinx-docs/README.txt

 This repo has the source files for dfnWorks sphinx documentation.
-To build html, run
+To build html, run: make html

-sphinx-build -b html -d build/doctrees source build/html